How To Check Resistance In A Circuit

 1. Ensure Circuit is De-energized:

-Before measuring resistance, always ensure that the circuit is completely de-energized.
+Before measuring resistance, always check that the circuit is completely de-energized.
 This means disconnecting the power supply or removing batteries.
-Measuring resistance in a live circuit can damage your multimeter and potentially cause electrical shock.
-Double-check that there is no voltage present using a voltmeter before proceeding with resistance measurements.
+So measuring resistance in a live circuit can damage your multimeter and potentially cause electrical shock.
+So double-check that there is no voltage present using a voltmeter before proceeding with resistance measurements.
 This simple step is critical for your safety and the integrity of your test equipment.

 When dealing with circuits that have capacitors, discharge them before taking resistance measurements.
 Capacitors can store electrical energy even after the power is disconnected, which can affect the accuracy of your measurements and potentially damage your multimeter.
 Use a resistor to safely discharge the capacitor before proceeding.